jurassix/web-embed-lab/docs/CAPTURE_SYNTAX.md

 `hostname` holds only the hostname of the capture and is used when rewriting URLs during page formulation.

 ## `requests`

+Each entry in the `requests` array holds meta-data about a single HTTP request that was intercepted by the HTTP proxy used by `auto-formulate` or the `colluder`.

 Examples: